coder966/spring-boot-starter-multi-security-realms/README.md

                     user.setOtp(otp);
                     user = normalUserRepo.save(user);

-                    // to indicate authentication success, return a new SecurityRealmAuth
+                    // to indicate authentication success, return a new SecurityRealmAuthentication
-                    // If you want the user to complete a further authentication step, specify its name in SecurityRealmAuth constructor arguments. return new SecurityRealmAuth<>(user, user.getUsername(), null, StepNames.OTP);
+                    // If you want the user to complete a further authentication step, specify its name in SecurityRealmAuthentication constructor arguments. return new SecurityRealmAuthentication<>(user, user.getUsername(), null, StepNames.OTP);
                 })
                 .addAuthStep(StepNames.OTP, (previousStepAuth, request) -> {
                     String otp = request.getHeader(Headers.OTP);